Inquiry into Afghanistan vet who killed family, self, to continue in Nova Scotia

 READ MORE: Inquiry into deaths of former soldier Lionel Desmond and his family resume Monday

-Desmond, a retired corporal, had been diagnosed with post-traumatic stress disorder after two particularly violent tours in Afghanistan in 2007.
+Desmond’s 10-year-old daughter Aaliyah, his wife Shanna, 31, and his 52-year-old mother Brenda were all killed.

-The inquiry will examine whether he had access to mental health and domestic violence services – and whether he should have been able to buy a rifle.
+Among other things, the inquiry is examining whether Desmond had access to mental health and domestic violence services – and whether he should have been able to buy a rifle earlier that day.

+This report by The Canadian Press was first published Jan.
+28, 2020.

 COMMENTS